eric-xw/AREL/README.md

 # No Metrics Are Perfect: Adversarial REward Learning for Visual Storytelling

+This repo is the implementation of our paper "No Metrics Are Perfect: Adversarial Reward Learning for Visual Storytelling", which also provides a codebase for the task of visual storytelling.

-In this paper, we not only introduce a novel adversarial reward learning algorithm to generate more human-like stories given image sequences, but also empirically analyze the limitations of the automatic metrics for story evaluation.
+In the AREL paper, we not only introduce a novel adversarial reward learning algorithm to generate more human-like stories given image sequences, but also empirically analyze the limitations of the automatic metrics for story evaluation.
 For more details, please check the latest version of the paper: [https://arxiv.org/abs/1804.09160](https://arxiv.org/abs/1804.09160).

 <p align="demo">